MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 The SetupSingleton that existed previously only on Android has been extended and it now exists for all platforms.

 ### AppStart
-It is no longer necessary that you call AppStart by yourself.
+- It is no longer necessary that you call AppStart by yourself.
 All visual initialization code can now be done by MvvmCross automatically.
 If you need to provide a hint to it (if you are for example using push notifications), then you just need to override the method `GetAppStartHint` on the class where you used to call the code to run the AppStart.
 In case you need further control over what happens, you can override `RunAppStart`.
+- `IMvxAppStart` has a new method: `ResetStart()` and a new property: `bool IsStarted { get; }`.
+If you are using a custom AppStart, then it is recommended that you make it inherit from the brand new base class `MvxAppStart`, which implements everything by default.
+- The method `Start` is now reserved and managed by the framework.
+If you are using a custom AppStart you should use the protected method `Startup` from now on.

 ### Plugins